ayushmalik397/netflix-clone/README.md

-The project on ReactJs is the whole clone of the Netflix Web Application landing page which includes Token Auth feature.
+This project built with ReactJs Framework is the whole clone of the Netflix Web Application landing page which includes Token Auth feature.
 Working application link: https://netflix-clone-9fee5.web.app/

 ## Available Scripts